PUG HEALTH PROBLEMS

 Pug health problems can be a worrisome issue for pug owners.
 Common health problems are eye problems, itch/allergy, problems with the anal sacs, to name some.

-There are several pug eye problems.
+Amongst pug health problems, there are several that involve the pug's eye.
 If your pug rubs its eyes, that's one indication of a serious matter.
 If left neglected, many pugs go blind, or at best, near-blind from this condition.
 See your veterinarian right away for any pug health issues.

 If you have questions regarding the sensitivity then please read this article.